 First Date Cost Strategy for Bay Area Men

 Even though I always encourage men to always pay on a first date, it doesn’t mean he is responsible for taking the woman out to a three-course meal.
-In fact, it is best to keep first date cost to under $15, as this is a first meeting.
+In fact, it is best to keep first date cost to under $15, as this is a first meeting (see my article on first date tips for more information).
 Anything more than $15 is a bit too much of a financial commitment for a person that is so new in your life.
 Make her earn that fancy dinner on date #3.

 In addition to spending less than $15, I always recommend NOT mentioning your Ferrari or how many start-ups you might own.
 When you do this, it will keep her around for the wrong reasons.
 Keep your financial triumphs to yourself until you’ve had several encounters with her.